Katson-com/docs/docs/centralq-chat/faq.md

 ### Pricing and Plans

 1. **What are the pricing plans for CentralQ Chat?**
-   There are two tiers: CentralQ Chat Pro ($29/month per user or $299/year per user) and CentralQ.ai Free (10 free requests/month).
-The Pro tier offers a 30-day free trial with limited features.
+   There are two tiers: CentralQ Chat ($29/month per user or $299/year per user) and CentralQ.ai Free (10 free requests/month).
+The paid tier offers a 30-day free trial with limited features.

 2. **Are there any trial periods available?**
-   Yes, the CentralQ Chat Pro tier offers a 30-day free trial with full functionality, but lower request limits compared to the full Pro plan.
+   Yes, the CentralQ Chat tier offers a 30-day free trial with full functionality, but lower request limits compared to the paid plan.

 ### Functionality